-Note that the proportions of a diamond are only one piece of the puzzle, and that reflector scope images like those provided for all Brian Gavin Signature diamonds are necessary to judge the degree of optical precision that the diamond has been cut to.
+Note that the proportions of a diamond are only one piece of the puzzle.
+Reflector scope images like those Brian Gavin provides for his Signature diamonds are necessary to judge the degree of optical precision that the diamond has been cut to.

-Optical precision refers to the consistency of facet size, shape, and the alignment or indexing of the facets as they were polished on to the surface of the diamond from the perspective of 360 degree alignment.
+Optical precision refers to the consistency of facet size, shape, and the alignment or indexing of the facets polished onto the diamond's surface from the perspective of 360-degree alignment.

 Here are the reflector scope images for the 1.255 carat, D-color, Internally Flawless, Brian Gavin Signature diamond that we've been discussing:

 This series of reflector scope images provided for the 1.255 carat, D-color, Internally Flawless, Brian Gavin Signature diamond.
 As a matter of fact, these images are available for all Brian Gavin Signature round diamonds.
-The images provided in order from right to left and there purpose is as follows:
+The images provided in order from right to left, and their purpose is as follows: